grpc/proposal/A62-pick-first.md

   sent to a higher priority child with no reachable backends, instead of a lower priority child that is reporting `READY`.
 See [gRFC A56][A56] for more details.

-One scenario where this comes up is when a `LOGICAL_DNS` cluster is used under an aggregate cluster, and where the `LOGICAL_DNS` cluster is not the last cluster in the list.
+  - One scenario where this comes up is in xDS when a `LOGICAL_DNS` cluster is used under an aggregate cluster, and where the `LOGICAL_DNS` cluster is not the last cluster in the list.
 Each cluster under the aggregate cluster is represented as a child policy under `priority`, and the leaf policy for a `LOGICAL_DNS` cluster is `pick_first`.
-Without sticky-TF support in `pick_first`, it can lead to a situation where the `priority` LB policy continues to send picks to a higher priority `LOGICAL_DNS` cluster when none of the addresses behind it are reachable, because `pick_first` doesn't report `TRANSIENT_FAILURE` as it's connectivity state.
+Without sticky-TF support in `pick_first`, it can lead to a situation where the `priority` LB policy continues to send picks to a higher priority `LOGICAL_DNS` cluster when none of the addresses behind it are reachable, because `pick_first` doesn't report `TRANSIENT_FAILURE` as its connectivity state.
 See [gRFC A37][A37] for more details on aggregate clusters.

 Providing sticky-TF in all `pick_first` implementations would enable us to overcome these shortcomings.
 This would involve making the following changes to